It’s the age old question of businesses everywhere: What do I put on my business Facebook page?

 - Share a recipe with a relevant ingredient, name, geographic region, etc.

 H stands for Happenings.
-What is your business doing that’s new or interesting?
+What is your business doing that’s new or interesting RIGHT NOW?
 Keep your audience engaged in how you’re actively participating with them and the community.

 - Promote special sales events